DrafaKiller/ObserverPattern-dart/packages/subject/README.md

 subject.attach(observer);
 ```

-Notify the subject to update the state and notify the observers:
+Now, you can notify the subject to update the state and notify the observers:

 ```dart
 subject.notify('Hello World!');
 ```

-## Subjects and Observers

-You have different bases to create a subject and observer, each with its features:
+There are many ways to implement the observer pattern, and this package provides several implementations, which can be mixed into the subject and observer classes.

 ### Callback - `Observer`